Photgraphy: Graeme Braidwood

 Yr.
 6 Teacher, Wardend Primary School

-Access a comprehensive resource pack with follow-up activities which allow you to expand on learning from the workshop after our visit below.
+Access a comprehensive resource pack with follow-up activities which allow you to expand on learning from the workshop after our visit.

-To book, or if you'd like to know more, email us by clicking "Get in Touch".
+To book the digital version, or if you'd like to know more, email us by clicking "Get in Touch".

 Touring: Spring Term Jan 11th- Feb12th